schilkp/schilkp.github.io/content/projects/FetsNCrosses/index.md

 _Well._

-I reached this point just as the first corona lockdown started: So if there was one thing I had, it was time.

 In a workflow (very!) vaguely reminiscent of actual IC design, I first designed the set of basic cells I needed.
 This was done in KiCad, with each cell contained in a hierarchical schematic sheet.